What Is A Redirect — Should You Use Web Redirects?

 Redirects via JavaScript are usually not recommended for any website, as the users need a JavaScript-enabled browser for this function to work.
 However, in the case of any sudden emergency, you can add JavaScript redirects as a temporary measure.

-As it is client-based, you must manually add the JavaScript code to properly set up the redirect URL.
+As it is client-based, you must manually add the JavaScript code to set up the redirect URL properly.
 Additionally, it can take a lot of time to load the new page using this redirect, even if the browser is JavaScript-enabled.
 Thus, there’s a high chance that a JavaScript redirect will adversely impact your website’s SEO rankings and link equity.

 Using JavaScript, you are redirecting that’ll automatically redirect you to a different URL.